 As my unboxing video shows, I got extremely lucky with pulling not one but two of the few most talked about cards.

-Just what I thought the teaser I saw on April 1st (tweeted out on March 31) with a huge footstep in rock by Wizards of the Coast was a joke, nope, they were deadly serious with the next set of Magic: The Gathering cards.
+Just what I thought the teaser I saw on April 1st with a huge footstep in rock by Wizards of the Coast was a joke, nope, they were deadly serious with the next set of Magic: The Gathering cards.
 This Renton, Washington based company got in touch with Toho Studio‘s to offer a tie-in to their Gojira property in the form of alternate art cards!
 The good: they are legal for game play, with the titular character available in one of the three designs as a buy a box promo.
 The bad: the remaining 15 cards to finish this set are only available in Ikoria: Lair of Behemoths Collectors Boosters.

 For the best picks, please arrive at your local comic book store early.
 Each title offered is while supplies last.

 Today is Free Comic Book Day and May the Fourth Be With You!
 It’s not every year where the several major geeky events take place.
 This particular one is a somber one as Peter “Chewbacca” Mayhew passed away.
 This gentle giant of a man will be missed. #RIP.

 Fans of Star Wars should take a moment, if they have not already, to remember Mayhew, this weekend.
 I may need a tissue when I read the comic featuring Chewie and Solo in an all-new adventure in a galaxy far, far away.
 The style has me thinking it’s on par with the Resistance animated series, and that’s okay.

 For this particular weekend, it’s also Wizards of the Coast‘s official War of the Spark release and Open House Weekend where card game enthusiasts can either partake in the latest set or learn how to play.